helloworld-cat/linkedin-data-miner/README.md

-linkedin-data-miner
+LinkedIn Data Miner
 ===================

-Mine company information from LinkedIn and save it in MongoDB
+This script will help you scrape company information from LinkedIn and save it into a MongoDB database.

+Check out the documentation at docs/build/html/index.html for all the juicy details.